-Education Code § 44014 - Report of assault by pupil against school employee; failure a misdemeanor duty of any person under whose direction or supervision the employee is employed in the public school system who has knowledge of the incident, to promptly report the incident to the appropriate law enforcement authorities of the county or city in which the incident occurred.
+Education Code § 44014 - Report of assault by pupil against school employee; failure a misdemeanor

+(a) Whenever any employee of a school district or of the office of a county superintendent of schools is attacked, assaulted, or physically threatened by any pupil, it shall be the duty of the employee, and the duty of any person under whose direction or supervision the employee is employed in the public school system who has knowledge of the incident, to promptly report the incident to the appropriate law enforcement authorities of the county or city in which the incident occurred.
 Failure to make the report shall be an infraction punishable by a fine of not more than one thousand dollars (\$1,000).